Anatomy of the Indian Pharma Industry

 Formulations

-- The domestic market for biosimilar is expected to reach USD 40 bn by 2030.
+• The domestic market for biosimilar is expected to reach $12 bn by 2030, growing at a CAGR of 22%.

 Contract research and manufacturing services (CRAMS)

-- The domestic CRAMS market is expected to reach USD 40 bn by 2030.
+• The domestic CRAMS market is expected to reach $20 bn by 2024.

 So what has been fuelling this growth of the pharma industry?

-- Indian pharma companies have been trying to differentiate their offering by investing heavily in research and development activities.
-While R&D expenditure as a percentage of sales was just 5.3% in the financial year (FY) 2012, it has increased to 8.5% in FY2018.
+• Indian pharma companies have been trying to differentiate their offering by investing heavily in research and development activities.
+While R&D expenditure as a percentage of sales was just 5.3% in the financial year FY12, it has increased to 7.2% in FY22.

-- Indian pharma companies have been focusing on newer geographies to improve their turnover.
-Between FY2017 and FY2019 pharma exports from India to the Middle East have grown by 33% to USD 1,074.11 mn.
-During the same time, exports to Latin America and the Caribbean has grown by ~32% to USD 1,308.3 mn.
-While the Dollar value of exports to these regions is still low when compared to exports to North America and the EU, their share has been growing at a fast pace.
+• Indian pharma companies have been focusing on newer geographies to improve their turnover.
+Between FY17 and FY22 drug and pharma exports from India to the Middle East have doubled to $342.47 mn.
+While the dollar value of exports to these regions is still low when compared to exports to North America and the EU, their share has been growing at a fast pace.

 Key developments in Indian pharma

-- Increased demand buoyed by the health insurance coverage will push the growth of the pharma industry.
+• Increased demand buoyed by health insurance coverage will push the growth of the pharma industry.

 The Pharma Tracker smallcase allows you to efficiently track and invest in the pharma sector.
 The smallcase consists mostly of large and midcap stocks.